 \subsection{One-dimensional distribution}

 The first, simplified example presented here is a one-dimensional distribution describing the BBH primary mass.
-The underlying distribution is assumed to be a truncated PowerLaw (PL) distribution with spectral index $\alpha$, bounded between between $M_\mathrm{min} = 3\ \msun$ and $M_\mathrm{max} = 80\ \msun$ (assumed known), superimposed to a Gaussian distribution:
+The underlying distribution is assumed to be a truncated power-law (PL) distribution with the spectral index $\alpha$, bounded between between $M_\mathrm{min} = 3\ \msun$ and $M_\mathrm{max} = 80\ \msun$ (assumed known) and superimposed to a Gaussian distribution:

 The PL distribution is defined as